 Instructions

 - Cube the pork, trimming off most of the fat and removing the bone.
-This is the most time-consuming part, so after this everything is quick!
+This is the most time-consuming part, so after this, everything is quick!3-4 lb pork butt

-- Heat olive oil in a large heavy saucepan over med-high heat.
+- Heat olive oil in a large heavy saucepan over medium-high heat.3 tbs olive oil

-- Add the pork, onion, oregano, garlic, cumin, tomato bouillon, salt and pepper.
-Stir until pork is browned on all sides.
+- Add the pork, onion, oregano, garlic, cumin, tomato bouillon, salt, and pepper.
+Stir until pork is browned on all sides.4 cloves garlic, 1 large yellow onion, 1 tbs dried Oregano, 1 tbs ground cumin, 2 tbs Knorr Tomato Bouillon, 2 teaspoon Salt, 2 teaspoon Pepper

-- Add the beef broth* and reduce heat to low and simmer for 30 minutes.
+- Add the beef broth* and reduce the heat to low and simmer for 30 minutes.43 oz beef broth

 - While the pork is simmering, cube your potatoes.
 Whether you peel the potatoes or not is up to you!
-Both ways taste great.
+Both ways taste great.4-5 medium russet potato

 - If you are roasting your own green chiles, do that now.
 See how to roast green chiles here.
-Once roasted peel and chop them.
+Once roasted, peel and chop them.2 cups roasted New Mexico Green Chiles

-- Add your green chile to the stew along with the diced jalapeno and cilantro 10 minutes before the 45 minutes is up (at the 35 minute mark).
+- Add your green chile to the stew along with the diced jalapeno and cilantro 10 minutes before the 45 minutes is up (at the 35-minute mark).2 jalapenos, ยฝ bunch of cilantro

 Notes

-- Also, if you don’t want the stew to be too spicy, scrape out the seeds after roasting the chile and out of the jalapeno.
+- If you donโt want the stew to be too spicy, scrape out the seeds after roasting the chile and the jalapenos.

 Leave a Reply